 The estate bottling was made from fruit grown across all vineyard sites; Olive Tree Hill, Winery Block, Stuart Block & Kelly Lane.
 The oldest vines planted in 1976, through to the most recent 2016 planting.

-This wine has consistently been rated as one of Australia’s best Chardonnays, reflecting the ideal combination of soils, climate and mature vines.
+This wine has consistently been rated as one of Australia’s best Chardonnays, reflecting the ideal combination of limestone soils, cool climate and mature vines.

 We had a fifth good year of rain across winter: the soils warmed up slowly which led to normal timing for budburst.
 The La Nina rains continued through the first half of the growing season (total 730mm for 2020) making for very healthy vines/dense canopies.
 The rain eased early in the new year and it warmed up slightly but heat accumulation only totalled 1340 Growing Degree Days.
 The organic blocks performed so strongly that we will extend organic accreditation to the remainder of the vineyard in the next few years.

 We started the harvest early-March with picking Chardonnay , due to the small Pinot Noir crop we only picked roughly every second or third day through to the final pick of Shiraz which was just after Easter : a slow moving harvest.

 The fruit was in very good condition, and all the ferments went smoothly.
 Malic acid levels are very high, the wines will need to wait until Spring to go through malolactic fermentation.

 At this early stage the wines show promise: a nice balance of stone fruits and citrus in the Chardonnay, structure and transparency to season and site in the Pinot Noir and Shiraz.

 Stay up to date with news, events and impending new releases from Bannockburn Vineyards.